Pederson, Greinke homer to lift Dodgers past Reds

-(The Sports Xchange) - With center fielder Joc Pederson providing the expected and right-hander Zack Greinke contributing the unexpected the Los Angeles Dodgers maintained their distance from their closest divisional pursuer.
+LOS ANGELES -- With center fielder Joc Pederson providing the expected, and right-hander Zack Greinke contributing the unexpected, the Los Angeles Dodgers maintained their distance from their closest divisional pursuer.

 Pederson and Greinke hit successive solo home runs to give the Dodgers a 2-1 victory over the Cincinnati Reds on Sunday in front of 47,388 at Dodger Stadium.

-The Dodgers retained their 2-1/2 game lead over the second-place San Francisco Giants in the National League West.
+The Dodgers used their third consecutive win to retain their 2 1/2-game lead over the second-place San Francisco Giants in the National League West while giving the Reds their ninth loss in 12 games.

 Greinke (13-2) amassed eight strikeouts and yielded just one walk in his seven innings, while allowing one run on six hits in extending his personal winning streak to eight games.